-- call center when all operators are busy
+- call center where all operators are busy

-- ticketing websites where users get placed into a queue when system is at full capacity
+- ticketing websites where users get placed into a queue when the system is at full capacity

-On the contrary, open system have no control over the number concurrent users: users keep on arriving even though applications has some trouble serving them.
+On the contrary, open systems have no control over the number of concurrent users: users keep on arriving even though applications have trouble serving them.
 Most websites behave this way.

-If you’re using a closed workload model in your load tests while your system actually is a open one, your test is broken and you’re testing some different imaginary behavior.
-In such case, when system under test starts to has some trouble, response time will increase, journey time will become longer, so number of concurrent users will increase and injector will slow down to match the imaginary cap you’ve set.
+If you’re using a closed workload model in your load tests while your system actually is an open one, your test is broken and you’re testing some different imaginary behavior.
+In such case, when the system under test starts to have some trouble, response times will increase, journey time will become longer, so number of concurrent users will increase and injector will slow down to match the imaginary cap you’ve set.